KRAB

-KRAB (106.1 MHz, "Alt 106.1") is a commercial FM radio station licensed to Greenacres, California, and broadcasting to the Bakersfield metropolitan area.
-The station airs an alternative rock radio format and is owned by iHeartMedia, Inc. KRAB carries The Woody Show in morning drive time, syndicated from KYSR Los Angeles.
-KRAB's studios are on Mohawk Street in southwest Bakersfield.
+KRAB (106.1 FM, "Alt 106.1") is a commercial radio station licensed to Greenacres, California, United States, and serving the Bakersfield metropolitan area.
+The station airs an alternative rock format and is owned by iHeartMedia, Inc. KRAB's studios are on Mohawk Street in southwest Bakersfield.

-KRAB has an effective radiated power of 25,000 watts.
-Its transmitter is off Bena Road east of Bakersfield in rural Kern County.
+KRAB's transmitter is off Bena Road east of Bakersfield in rural Kern County.

 History

 This station's history began on June 26, 1987, when a construction permit was issued by the Federal Communications Commission.
 It called for a new radio station at 106.3 FM.
 On July 8 of that year, the KRAB call letters were assigned to the construction permit.
 The station was founded by Atmosphere Broadcasting LP, which applied for its license in late 1990.